 Although engineered stone countertops can briefly tolerate moderate temperatures for a short time, it can be damaged by high heat and prolonged exposure to heat.
-So it is advisable to use a dish towel or a trivet before you place a hot pan on your countertop.
-Do not place hot plates directly on the surface because prolonged exposure to high heat can damage your engineered stone countertop.
+It is recommended to use a dish towel or a trivet before you place a hot pan on your countertop.
+Do not place hot plates directly on the surface as prolonged exposure to high heat can damage your engineered stone countertop.